 Tickets are now on sale for the next two Moviola evenings.
 The third and fourth movies in our second season are The Levelling and Viceroy’s House, to be shown on Sunday, 26th November and Sunday, 10th December respectively.
 Find out more here on the programme page, where there are trailers and a button you click to buy or reserve your tickets.
 If you prefer, just e-mail the organisers saying how many tickets you would like to reserve for each movie, and they’ll do the rest.
 You may pay on the door so long as you have reserved a ticket.

-Tickets are now available for the first movie in our second season, Another Mother’s Son, based on a true story, to be shown on Saturday, 9th September.
+Tickets are selling well for our second season’s second movie, The Sense of an Ending, based on Julian Barnes’s novel, to be shown on Thursday, 12th October.
 Go here for more information, including a trailer and a link to ticket sales (only £5).
 Pre-booking essential.
 Numbers limited for comfort.
 Nibbles and non-alcoholic refreshments on sale but BYOB welcome.
 Doors at 7pm (please don’t be earlier as we’ll be setting up), programme starts promptly at 7.30pm.

 The Council has today published its draft “Revised Statement of Community Involvement (SCI) in Planning Matters” for public consultation.
 This is clearly a good opportunity to have a direct involvement in the setting of council policy, and so it is hoped that as many residents as possible will comment.
 The announcement says: Continue reading